ckenst/testing-guides/README.md

 Catalogs and Guides provide Test Ideas.
 Sometimes they're going to be applicable, sometimes they won't and still other times they won't be worth testing.

+You can develop a standard set of tests for a specific type of object (or risk) and reuse the set for similar things in this product and later products.
+Marick (1994) suggested that testers develop these types of lists and called them test idea catalogs.

 ## TOC

 Definitely need a table of contents.